-Aside from the scene in Return of the Jedi where it crashes into the bridge of the Excalibur, I’m not sure that the A-Wing fighter received much screen time.
+Aside from the scene in Return of the Jedi where it crashes into the bridge of the Executioner, I’m not sure that the A-Wing fighter received much screen time.
 Yet as much as the X-Wing fighter is the iconic symbol of space fighters for the Alliance in the franchise, I’ve always thought the A-Wing was the coolest looking of the single seat fighters.

 Of course, combining my regard for this spaceship with my love of building Bandai kits meant this one was a “must do”.
 And now that the project is complete, I am very happy with both the journey and the result.